Skip to main contentCore Concepts

 Triton

-Triform’s built-in AI assistant that helps you build, modify, and debug Projects through natural conversation.
+Triform’s built-in AI assistant in the Builder workspace that helps you build, modify, and debug Projects through natural conversation.

 Technical Terms